 Live-Action Short Films (2014 Academy Award Nominees)

-I just returned from a special screening of the five live-action short films nominated for this year’s Oscars.
+I attended a special screening of the five live-action short films nominated for this year’s Oscars.

 Allow me to tell you a little bit about them.